masquey/RevokeChinaCerts/Shared/Certificates/README.md

 ## How do I add a certificate?

-1. Put a `.crt` version of the certificate in this folder, which must be in base64 encoded CRT format.
+1. Put PEM encoded version of the certificate with `.crt` extension in this folder.
 2. Run `./rehash.sh` to rename the newly added `.crt` to its SHA1 fingerprint.
 3. Define its severity by put its SHA1 fingerprint into one of the severity list.
 4. Run `./update.sh` to run all update hooks.